BFTorres/BFTorres/README.md

  If you are here, you are probably considering me for a Developer role or just casually browsing through.
- Let me take you through a Glimpse of what my coding path looks like: Find my <a href="https://bernardotorres.space/">Portfolio here</a> with links to my projects.
+ Let me take you through a Glimpse of what my coding path looks like: Find my Portfolio <a href="https://bernardotorres.space/">here</a> with links to my projects.
  <hr>

  ###### About me:

-📍 current location : Hannover, Germany.
+📍 current location: Hannover, Germany.

  <hr>